rumaniel/rumaniel.github.io/_drafts/2019-10-21-whats-defference-in-unity-2018.3.md

 // The method can be called in the normal way, by using positional arguments.
 PrintOrderDetails("Gift Shop", 31, "Red Mug");

-// Named arguments can be supplied for the parameters in any order.
-PrintOrderDetails(orderNum: 31, productName: "Red Mug", sellerName: "Gift Shop");
-PrintOrderDetails(productName: "Red Mug", sellerName: "Gift Shop", orderNum: 31);

 // Named arguments mixed with positional arguments are valid
 // as long as they are used in their correct position.
 PrintOrderDetails("Gift Shop", 31, productName: "Red Mug");